29.11.02

 "Gerentes de TI, los mayores piratas": Los gerentes de TI representan el grupo de empleados que más software ilegal descargan y copian en horas de trabajo, revela investigación realizada en Suecia.

-Looking back at 1992's look forward: Predicting the future is easy; sticking around to see the outcome of your predictions is hard.
 Ten years ago, I consulted several Silicon Valley experts and came up with ``Scenes from 2002,'' showing how technology would change our lives in a decade.
 Published in the Mercury News on Oct.
 25, 1992, my scenario blended hope and hype.
-Now that 2002 is almost past, I've decided to revisit my crystal-ball gazing and rate myself against the real world.

 A Computing Pioneer of the 1970's Joins Hewlett-Packard: Alan Kay, a personal computing innovator who was a leader of Xerox's pioneering Palo Alto Research Center in the 1970's, has joined Hewlett-Packard as a senior researcher.